lunardao/dao/README.md

 * New subDAO launches -> 1m $VOX minted between 1000 members (10 000 ETH).
 * There are 2 subdDAOs now.
 * The core team submits LIP to get 30 ETH funding for the work done. -> vote will be in the overall DAO consisting of the sum of all ETH in all subDAOs.
+* As the impact per member is on their ETH, the voting power it ETH weighted
+* The vote calculation from all voting members: SUM(ETH weight/$VOX * # $VOX)
-* As the impact per member is on their ETH, the voting power it ETH weighted -> every subDAO 2 member has 2x voting power per $VOX as they have 2x bigger exposure to ETH than the subDAO 1 members.
+* In this example: Each subDAO 2 member has 2x voting power per $VOX as they have 2x bigger ETH weight and 2x bigger exposure to ETH than the subDAO 1 members.
 * If the vote passes 30 ETH are sent proportionally to the ETH weights per each LunarDAO member.
     * 10 ETH is sent from SubDAO 1 members in total
     * 20 ETH is sent from SubDAO 2 members in total